Skip to main content

-Why your Octopus bill can look wrong after a smart meter exchange or missing readings
+Why your Octopus bill can look wrong after a meter exchange, swapped registers or missing readings

 Smart meter and billing problems are stressful because the numbers can look precise even when the account underneath is still being corrected.
 A new meter may have been fitted, smart readings may be delayed, half-hourly data may be missing, or your bill may be using an estimated reading until the supplier can confirm the real one.